 Does it work?

-In 19 months I’ve lost 38 lbs.
 I’m not hungry.
 I’m eating a wider variety of food than I used to, and I’m eating food that tastes better.
 Clothes fit better.
-I’m running again; I’m up to 22 miles per week (I run three days each week; 10, 7, and 5 miles) during the summer.
-I’ve run a half-marathon (13.1 miles) on a cup of bullet-proof coffee for breakfast and water laced with Nuun electrolyte tablets during the race.
+I’m running again; I’m up to 20-22 miles per week (I run three days each week; 5-10 miles per day; longer if I’m training for a race) during the summer.
+I’ve run two half-marathons (13.1 miles) on a cup of bullet-proof coffee for breakfast and water laced with Nuun electrolyte tablets during the race, including one that was my personal best (2 hours 18 minutes).

 I’m off one blood pressure medicine (HCTZ).
 I’ve dialed back my BiPAP (sleep apnea) pressures and am talking to my neurologist about a plan to re-test and potentially get off it entirely.